Spotting The Early Peripheral Neuropathy Symptoms

 Combating peripheral neuropathy: treatments for a better quality of life

-Education is one of the best ways to protect yourself from peripheral neuropathy, but it isn’t the only way.
-Early identification of this condition can help limit and reverse the damage.
-However, even if you’ve been diagnosed with neuropathy for a while, there are still things you can do to help with pain management and prevent things from getting worse.
+Education is one of the best ways to protect yourself from peripheral neuropathy, but it isn't the only way.
+Early identification of this condition can help limit and reverse neuropathy damage.
+However, even if you've been diagnosed with neuropathy for a while, there are still things you can do to help with pain management and prevent things from getting worse.

 For example, you can: